Congress poised for battle on migration as US settles shutdown

 The US Congress is poised for a contentious battle on immigration in the coming weeks, as the Senate reached a deal to end the government shutdown yesterday in exchange for a promised agreement on immigration.

+Congress voted on Monday to end the three-day closure of federal agencies by approving the latest short-term bill to fund the government.
+Trump signed the bill late on Monday.

-The three-day government shutdown was brought to a close after Democrats agreed to back a short-term funding measure after they were given commitments that an immigration package would be agreed by February 8th.
+Democrats agreed to back the short-term funding measure after they were given commitments that an immigration package would be agreed by February 8th.

 The fresh focus on immigration in Washington comes as the Irish Government embarks on a renewed push for immigration reform in the US ahead of the St Patrick’s Day visit by the Taoiseach.